How to Get Mail in Mexico

 No, bills don’t come through the mail either.

 When we lived in our rental house, we were connected to public electric and water companies.
 The electric company would drive by every two months and hand deliver the electric bills to the security guard of our neighborhood.
 The bills are not in envelopes.
-They literally hand a stack of papaers to the security guard and then the security guard walks around shoving the bills under each door.
+They literally hand a stack of papers to the security guard and then the security guard walks around shoving the bills under each door.

 Is There a Mail Service?

-I have been searching for a US to Mexico mail service, but it hasn’t really been a priority.
+I have been searching for a US-to-Mexico mail service, but it hasn’t really been a priority.
 I don’t miss the junk mail, and the bills I receive from the US are online.
 Recently, I came across another expat’s blog on how they get their mail which you can read about here: http://retirementbeforetheageof59.blogspot.com/2018/09/how-we-deal-with-our-bills-other-us.html?spref=bl

 I even asked our Mexican friends about the Mexican mail system.
 Their answer was it’s “inefficient” so people don’t use it.
 My friend told me about the time she received a Christmas card in June from a family member living outside of Mexico.
 It’s the end of August and we are still waiting for Tom’s birthday card from his parents that was sent in April.